 The two-year master’s programme in Electromagnetics, Fusion and Space Engineering incorporates a strong foundation in electrical engineering with an understanding of electromagnetic fields and how they interact with matter.

-Electromagnetics, Fusion, and Space Engineering at KTH
+Electromagnetics, Fusion and Space Engineering at KTH

-These four areas are defined as four specialized tracks with a common core of selected courses in plasma and electromagnetic theory.
+With these objectives in mind, the programme is built around four distinct areas of focus.
+These four areas are defined as four specialisations with a common core of selected courses in plasma and electromagnetic theory.

 Participate in the research

 There are plenty of opportunities to participate in the research and project work at the departments hosting the programme (such as space and plasma physics, electromagnetic engineering and fusion plasma physics).
 For example, these departments have individual project courses corresponding to eight weeks of work in the non-scheduled time that can be transferred into conventional course credits.

 Master’s degree project

 The degree project carried out in the final term can be undertaken at KTH or in industry.
 In some cases, parts or the whole project can be completed abroad.
 Industry-oriented projects offer the possibility of joining Swedish or international companies after the master’s thesis.
 In research-oriented projects, part of the work is often aimed at publication in reputed peer-reviewed journals, providing opportunities to pursue PhD studies at KTH or other top universities or research centres.